LinkedIn Facebook Twitter Youtube

 Depending on the scale and complexity of the operation, it typically takes between 3 to 6 months to set up a fully functional GCC in India.
 With the help of a GCC consulting and setup expert and a robust setup playbook, companies can fast-track this process and achieve operational readiness in record time.
 Zinnov has successfully partnered with organizations like Agilon Health to establish their India GCC, helping them navigate talent strategy, legal and regulatory frameworks, infrastructure planning, and cultural integration.
 Leveraging such expertise not only reduces setup time but also ensures long-term scalability and strategic alignment with global business goals.

-With access to world-class talent at scale and favourable economics, companies are increasingly co-locating leadership, R&D, and technology functions in India.
-By 2030, the number of GCC units in India is projected to grow to 2,200–2,300, with the workforce expected to reach 2.5–2.8 million professionals.
+With access to world-class talent at scale and favorable economics, companies are increasingly co-locating leadership, R&D, and technology functions in India.
 This growth is being fueled by the rise of digital-first enterprise models, AI-led disruption, and expansion into Tier-II and Tier-III cities, firmly positioning India as the global epicenter for enterprise innovation and transformation.

 Speak With Our Consultants